lkodinsson/MARS/Core/GMG.md

 ### Scenarios

 Scenarios are a complete statement representing a conflict or call-to-action for players.
-These can be complicated or simple descriptions of events that are happening in your world.
+These can be complicated or simple descriptions of broad events that are happening in your world.

 Example: A village is having their farms raided by nearby monsters, and they are in need of assistance if they are to continue feeding their population.